 We are less than 24 hours away from leaving for the big road trip, and what better way to procrastinate packing than telling everyone else how to pack for a road trip?!
 In all honesty, I love making lists, so I thought I’d use my anal-retentive tendencies for good.

 Download the entire list here and keeping scrolling for some beginner insight.
-This packing list doesn’t involve food, since that’s a whole other blog post (that I still need to write).
+This packing list doesn’t involve food, since that’s a whole other beast.

 On your person

-Obviously, make sure you bring “showstoppers” aka the things you can’t make it out of your house without – keys, wallet, and cell phone.
-I made sure to have our health insurance cards in case something happened.
+Obviously, make sure you bring “showstoppers” aka the things you can’t make it far without – keys, wallet, and cell phone.
+If you don’t carry your health insurance cards in your wallet, make sure you bring them just in case.
 You should also bring some cash with you, since you never know what places won’t take credit cards when you’re in the middle of nowhere.

 On the topic of money, if you won’t be staying at AirBnbs with regular laundry, bring some rolls of quarters so you can stop at a hotel or laundromat to get your clothes clean.